B.A. in Psychology

 - Official Associate degree transcript from a regionally-accredited institution showing degree earned and date conferred

 - Official college transcript from a regionally-accredited institution that contains the high school name and date of graduation

-- Official NACES evaluation of an international diploma that contains the high school name and date of graduation
+- Official NACES or AICE evaluation of an international diploma that contains the high school name and date of graduation

 - High school equivalency completed through home schooling as defined by state law

 - Official General Educational Development (GED) document.
 A copy of the student’s GED Certificate, or unofficial GED score issued by the state, can be submitted with a contingency that the Official GED document will be on file prior to close of census.
 Financial aid will not be disbursed until the compliant documentation is received.